Vini2/phables/docs/assemble.md

 megahit -1 reads_1.fastq -2 reads_2.fastq -o megahit_out
 ```

 By default, MEGAHIT does not produce an assembly graph file.
-To get the assembly graph file, you have to to run `contig2fastg` command from the MEGAHIT toolkit to build the assembly graph. `contig2fastg` requires you to input the k-mer size used for the assembly.
+You have to to run `contig2fastg` command from the MEGAHIT toolkit to build the assembly graph file. `contig2fastg` requires you to input the k-mer size used for the assembly.
 You can get the k-mer size from the contig IDs in the `final.contigs.fa` file.
 For example, you can use the `grep` command to print out the contig IDs as follows.

 ```bash
 grep "^>" final.contigs.fa
 ```

-For example, you will get an output as follows.
+Imagine you get the output as follows.
 Here the k-mer size is 141 as denoted by `k141`.

 ```bash
 >k141_1456397 flag=0 multi=11.7570 len=1137